North Central Kentucky

 (1863 - 1865), near Boonesboro

-An unnamed Union earthen moated redoubt protecting the Kentucky River crossings at Clays Ferry and Valley View.
-Built by Union Negro troops.
-Opened as a Clark County park in 2005.
+An unnamed Union earthen moated redoubt, with a blockhouse and supporting infantry trenchworks, protected the north side of the Kentucky River crossing near Ford, built in April-May 1863 by mostly Union Negro troops.
+The preserved site was opened as a Clark County park in 2005.

-An identical redoubt was also located on the opposite side of the river (no remains).
+A near identical redoubt (no remains) was also located on the opposite side of the river at the old ferry landing, near the old Fort Boonesborough (1) site.

 Camp Nelson